Netcracker/DRNavigator/documentation/Architecture.md

 ## Stateful module concept

 This module expands the functionality of operators.
 Operator is the internal microservice that monitors the state of infra service and listens HTTP port to receive REST API for managing infra service DR mode (active or standby).
-The most of infra services have operators to manage its state and we propose to expand functionality for DR cases.
+The most of infra services have operators to manage its state, and we propose to expand functionality for DR cases.

 ![](/documentation/images/site-manager-PG-service-with-CR-new.png)